 What is Strep Throat/Scarlet Fever?

-The germs that cause strep throat are spread through tiny droplets in the air from sneezing and coughing.
-It is rarely spread by indirect contact with objects.
+The germs that cause Strep Throat are spread through tiny droplets in the air when an infected person sneezes or coughs.